freddneos/breedapp/readme.md

 This app fetches and displays information about dog breeds using the Dog API.

-## Features

-- List of dog breeds with images
-- Search for breeds by name
-- Detailed view of a breed
-- Pagination and sorting
-- Grid view option
-- Offline functionality
-- Error handling

 ## Getting Started

 1. Clone the repository: